Cambridge Castle: 18th–19th centuries

 This came to an end when a new county prison was built in the grounds of the castle's former bailey.
 The new prison was built by G. Byfield between 1807 and 1811 with an innovative octagonal structure, influenced by the designs of the prison reformer John Howard; the castle gatehouse was destroyed to make way for a new county court building.

-By the end of the 19th century, the gaol was deemed to be surplus to requirements as Huntingdon Gaol was sufficient to hold prisoners from both Huntingdonshire and Cambridgeshire.
+By the end of the 19th century, the jail was deemed to be surplus to requirements as Huntingdon jail was sufficient to hold prisoners from both Huntingdonshire and Cambridgeshire.
 By 1920 the building had become a branch repository of the Public Record Office and remained so until 1928 when it was acquired by Cambridgeshire County Council.
-The gaol was demolished in 1932 and the bricks used to build Shire Hall on the same site.
+The jail was demolished in 1932 and the bricks used to build Shire Hall on the same site.

 Preservation

 The castle is a Scheduled Ancient Monument.
 Its only remains are the 10 m high motte (which stands on the highest point in the city) and some fragments of earthworks.
 It is open to the public daily with no admission fee, and offers views over the historic buildings of the city.
 The site of the castle bailey and the 19th-century prison is now occupied by Shire Hall, which was built in 1932 as the headquarters of Cambridgeshire County Council.